cogxen/ev-market-size-analysis/README.md

 ## Additional Objectives

-- [ ] Provide insights on how different manufacturers and models are contributing to the advancements in electric vehicle technology, it also highlights the competition in the electric vehicle market.
+- [x] Provide insights on how different manufacturers and models are contributing to the advancements in electric vehicle technology, it also highlights the competition in the electric vehicle market.
-- [ ] Provide insights on the potential of the electric vehicle market in the US, it also helps businesses understand the competitive landscape and identify growth opportunities.
+- [x] Provide insights on the potential of the electric vehicle market in the US, it also helps businesses understand the competitive landscape and identify growth opportunities.

+## Future Works

+- [ ] Do predictive analysis to forecast the future market size of electric vehicles, at least for the next 5 years.
+- [ ] Analyze why some electric vehicle models are more popular than others.

 ## Acknowledgements